eric-handley/seng-350/docs/api/swagger.md

 ## Access

 Swagger UI is available at `http://localhost:3000/api-docs` when the server is running.
+Make sure to read [auth.md](auth.md) as testing most endpoints will require you to authenticate first.

 ## Core Decorators